Fusing LiDAR Observations with Remote-sensing Analysis for finding “beauty” in the city

 3. Human-Centred Approach: Including subjective data from residents to ensure that assessments reflect lived experiences and community needs.

-Impact on Policy and Strategy
+Impact on Policy-Making

 The FLORA dashboard will drive evidence-based policy-making and foster proactive urban health strategies.
 FLORA's innovative approach entails challenges, such as data integration and interdisciplinary collaboration, but also promises high gains in setting new standards for urban health assessment.